Eduard Fuchs: Political and literary activism

 His interest in societal concerns in caricature led to a research interest in Daumier.
 Beginning in 1920, Fuchs published a catalogue raisonné on the artist in three volumes.
 Fuchs campaigned for Heinrich Brandler and his right opposition within the party.
 Fuchs resigned from the party in 1929, following the expulsion of Brandler, Thalheimer and several other stalwarts and subsequently joined the Communist Party of Germany (Opposition).
-At Hitler's ascension to power in Germany in 1933, Fuchs was, according to the New York Times, "violently attacked by the Nazi regime and because his second wife, the former Grete Alsberg, was a Jewess, had to flee Germany."
+At Adolf Hitler's ascension to power in Germany in 1933, Fuchs was, according to the New York Times, "violently attacked by the Nazi regime and because his second wife, the former Grete Alsberg, was a Jewess, had to flee Germany."
+Ironically, in his memoirs, publisher Ernst Hanfstaengel recalled that he had seen "slightly concealed" copies of Fuchs' The Illustrated History of Morals and The History of Erotic Art on Hitler's bookshelf when visiting the future dictator's domicile in Munich in the early 1920s.

 Art collector

 By 1909, Fuchs owned 3,800 lithographs by Daumier in 1909 and By the end of the 1920s, he owned 6,000 prints, 21 paintings and 16 drawings by him.
 Fuchs also had in his collection 44 paintings and at least 10 watercolors by Max Slevogt, many acquired directly from the artist who was also his friend.
 Fuchs' collection included19 paintings by Max Liebermann as wella as majolica and porcelain and East Asian objects.
 Fuchs possessed the largest collection (120) of Chinese rooflights at that time.
 For his research he also had over twenty thousand drawings, prints, pamphlets and posters of moral histories.

 Fuchs placed his collection in the "Villa Fuchs" which had been built by Mies van der Rohe in 1901 in Berlin-Zehlendorf.